Education Team Leader

 • Working closely with other staff to ensure that appropriate levels of service are maintained during absences and periods of high workload

-• Maintaining a high standard of personal hygiene & personal appearance in accordance with FSC policies
+• Maintaining professional standards at all times in accordance with FSC policies

 • Fulfilling your obligations under FSC’s Behaviour Partnership to ensure a happy, productive working environment